 The second tier of a regular annuity is computed under a separate formula, and is based on railroad service alone.
-Tier II benefits are equal to 7/10 of 1 percent of the product which is obtained by multiplying an individual's years of service by such individual's average monthly compensation using the tier II tax base in the 60 months of highest earnings.
+Tier II benefits are equal to 7/10 of 1 percent of the employee's average monthly earnings using the tier II tax base in the 60 months of highest earnings, times his or her years of service in the rail industry.